MA/TS Program Purpose

 The residency requirement for the MA/TS degree is that a minimum of 24 hours must be completed through Trinity coursework, with the final 8 hours taken through Trinity.
 The 24 hours may be completed in Florida, at an extension site, at the Deerfield campus, or through Trinity Distance Education or independent study courses as arranged with the program advisor.

 Note: It is not the design or intent of the MA/TS program to be completed solely in an independent or distant mode.
-Participants should anticipate spending a minimum of 50 percent of their coursework in the classroom at a TEDS site.
+Participants should anticipate spending a majority of their coursework in the classroom at a TEDS site.
 Numerous delivery options are available, including summer, weekend, evening, and other class formats.
-A maximum of five courses (15 hours) in Distance Education may be taken in a TEDS degree program.

 MA/TS Statute of Limitations